PaloAltoNetworks/pangraft/README.md

 ---
 ## Authentication

-The OAuth2.0 session handler that is included in the `panapi` SDK can be instantiated with the `client_id`, `client_secret`, `scope`, and `token_url` attribute values.
+The OAuth2.0 session handler that is included in the `panapi` SDK can optionally be instantiated with the `client_id`, `client_secret`, `scope`, and `token_url` attribute values.
 However, this script assumes that you've written your credentials to the `$HOME/.panapi/config.yml` file as follows:

 ```yaml
 # my lab tenant